PaloAltoNetworks/terraform-best-practices/data_depends_on_and_tf13.md

   - Never run `terraform refresh`, it forces a subsequent destroy/recreate of multiple resources.
 Recover from it by restoring the tfstate from backup.
 No workaround available, which means that the production environment can never be refreshed to fully re-read the currently existing cloud resources.
-  - The `apply` will also destroy/recreate of multiple resources.
+  - Every `apply` will also destroy/recreate all the dependant resources.
   - The workaround is to always use: `terraform apply --refresh=false`
   - For planning, use: `terraform plan --refresh=false`
   - Actually tested on 0.12.29.

 - For Terraform-0.13 (actually tested 0.13.6), all works well.
-- For Terraform-0.14+, all is good in any variant.
+- For Terraform-0.14+, all is good both ways.

 ## Without `depends_on`